Nick Caserio

-Nicholas Caserio (born December 27, 1975) is an American football executive who is the general manager of the Houston Texans of the National Football League (NFL).
+Nicholas Caserio (born December 27, 1975) is an American professional football executive who is the executive vice president and general manager of the Houston Texans of the National Football League (NFL).
 Caserio began his NFL career as a coaching assistant with the New England Patriots before working as a scout and executive for them throughout the 2000s and 2010s.

 Playing career

 Caserio played his high school football at University School in Hunting Valley, Ohio from 1992 to 1994.
 Caserio then attended John Carroll University, where he played football as a quarterback from 1995 to 1998.
-A three-time academic All-Ohio Athletic Conference selection, he was also a teammate of Las Vegas Raiders Head Coach and then-John Carroll wide receiver Josh McDaniels and Washington Redskins linebacker London Fletcher.
+A three-time academic All-Ohio Athletic Conference selection, he was also a teammate of former Las Vegas Raiders head coach and then-John Carroll wide receiver Josh McDaniels and Washington Redskins linebacker London Fletcher.

 Coaching career

 College

 Caserio began his coaching career as a graduate assistant at Saginaw Valley State University from 1999 to 2000, earning his MBA at the same time.
-In the spring of 2001, he served as a graduate assistant at Central Michigan University before being hired by the Patriots.
+In 2001, he served as a graduate assistant at Central Michigan University before being hired by the Patriots.